doshyt/SecretKeeper/README.md

 By default, the container publishes ports 44340 (https) and 8080 (http) to the host and makes them accessbile to other compiters on the network (firewall rules need to be added).

 # Usage
-Open `https://<your IP>:44340/index` in browser.
-Enter a secret text to be shared and press *Generate one-tine link*.
-Copy the link and send share it with someone.
-When the link is accessed, the content is rendered to the browse.
-The link and the secret are erased and gone forever.
+Open `https://<your IP>:44340/index` in a browser.
+Enter a secret text to be shared and press *Generate one-time link*.
+Copy the link and share it with someone.
+When the link is accessed, the content is rendered to the browser.
+At the same time, the link and the secret are erased and gone forever.

 # Security features
 - Secrets are stored only until accessed in the in-memory database.